Municipal Forestry Program

 Would you like to know more about the Municipal Forestry Reserve?
 Visit our interactive forest map to learn where the reserve is located, the types and ages of trees you will find in the forest, recreational trail locations, the wide variety of sensitive ecosystems the forest supports, and past forestry activity.

 In winter 2018, North Cowichan began hearing from residents interested in the Municipality's forestry activities.
 Council struck an expanded Forest Advisory Committee and tasked it with undertaking a review of North Cowichan's forestry operations.
-Because of community interest, Council also decided that in 2019, it will only harvest remaining 2018 contract obligations and timber blown-down in the December 2018 windstorm.
-This page has been set up to track Council decisions and information about 2019 harvesting and the forestry review.
+Because of community interest, Council also decided that in 2019, it will only harvest the remaining 2018 contract obligations and timber blown-down in the December 2018 windstorm.
+This page has been set up to track Council decisions and information about the forestry review and engagement process.